linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

+## Update 20230412.
+The "What am I Doing" Update.

+Had a bit of a break due to my finding [remake](https://remake.readthedocs.io/en/latest).
+The remake tool is a fork of GNU Make which adds interactive command line debugging to Make.
+Sound familiar?
+Remake did not exist when I started on my little PyMake adventure.
+I started wondering if I should continue my little project.
+I took a few weeks to play with Rust (really cool language).
+Then I decided I want to finish this project.
+I love working with programming languages.
+My thesis was a mini-Ada compiler.
+So, anyway, let's get this thing working.

 ## Update 20230208.
 The Covid Update.

 Away from work sick with Covid.
 Not sick enough to not be bored watching TV.